-- Pets on campus should not undermine the University community's enjoyment of the campus and environments, nor threaten the operations or research of the University.
+- Domestic animals on campus should not undermine the University community's enjoyment of the campus and environments, nor threaten the operations or research of the University.

-- The University prohibits staff, students, contractors and visitors from taking pets into University buildings or other facilities, including vehicles.
-Pet animals have the potential to act as safety hazards and as vectors for transmissions of diseases to humans or research animals.
+- The University prohibits staff, students, contractors and visitors from taking animals into University buildings or other facilities, including vehicles.

-- Pets on campus grounds must be restrained and in the control of a competent person.
+- Domestic animals on campus grounds must be in the control of a competent person.
 Under the Domestic Animals Act 2000 (ACT) dogs are prohibited in play areas and on sports grounds when sport is being played or training is being conducted.

-- Any pet that is a nuisance or displays aggressive behaviour will be prohibited from the campus.
+- Any pet that is unattended, a nuisance or displays aggressive behaviour will be removed from campus.